-It helps me to extend grace, sometimes in my heart, sometimes through my actions, because I know I am made out of same thing as the ones who’ve betrayed me.
+It helps me to extend grace, sometimes in my heart, sometimes through my actions, because I know I am made out of the same thing as the ones who’ve betrayed me.

 On a side note, Jesus said something profound to Peter when he told him that he would deny Jesus.
-He said, “when you have returned strengthen your bothers.”
+He said, “when you have returned strengthen your brothers.”
 This means that if I have been betrayed, or even have done the betraying, there’s hope because God can still do something with it.